reubenharry/physics/docs/physics/relativity.md

 Field theories are a natural way to encode locality, by having an integrand that is a function of the field at a single point, i.e. $x \mapsto \mathcal{L}(\phi(x), \partial_\mu\phi(x), x)$.

-TODO: but why does this imply local time propagation?

 ## Lagrangians

 The Lagrangians of field theories must transform under change of coordinates according to representations of the Lorentz group.
 This constraint provides a way to determine the fundamental laws of physics.